telekom/identity-iris-keycloak-charts/README.md

 This project enforces [Conventional Commits](https://www.conventionalcommits.org/) for all commits.
 **All commit messages must follow the Conventional Commits specification.**
 This is automatically checked in CI for both pushes and pull requests.

+## Upgrade to Iris Keycloak 1.4.0

+The latest version of Iris Keycloak (1.4.0) no longer supports PostgreSQL 12.x.
+If you are currently using PostgreSQL 12.x via the Helm chart, you must upgrade your database before deploying the new Iris Keycloak version.

+### Migration Approach

+The recommended migration strategy is based on a backup and restore process.
+Please note that this procedure requires system downtime.

+The steps outlined below serve as a general guideline.
+Depending on your environment, tooling, and deployment specifics, certain steps may vary slightly.

+### Migration Steps

+1. Scale down Iris Keycloak to 0 replicas.
+1. Create a backup of the Keycloak database using `pg_dump`.
+    *Note: Do not backup the entire PostgreSQL instance, as the newer version uses a different authentication mechanism.*
+1. Scale down Postgresql to 0 replicas.
+1. Delete the existing PostgreSQL Persistent Volume Claim (PVC).
+1. Provision a new PostgreSQL PVC.
+1. Configure PostgreSQL to use the newly created PVC.
+1. Upgrade the Helm chart to deploy the updated versions of Keycloak and PostgreSQL.
+    *Note: Ensure that Keycloak remains scaled to 0 replicas during this step.*
+1. Wait for the PostgreSQL instance to complete its initialization.
+1. Restore the database backup.
+1. Scale Iris Keycloak back up to the desired number of replicas.
+1. Verify that the system is functioning as expected.

 ### REUSE